 Located adjacent to the Flea Market, the Fish Market is open from 05:30 to 11:00 and sells the daily catch.
 The most activity take place on a Sunday morning around 6 am when everyone wants to get their fish for the Sunday feast…

 Apia New Market

 Located on Fugalei Street, and also known as the Maketi Fou.
 This is Apia’s main produce market.
 Fresh produce, cooked meals and local handicrafts are all sold here.
-The first time you try a bowl of Kava is an unforgettable experience!
-This market is currently under reconstruction but will be ready in July 2014 (hopefully).
+The first time you try a bowl of Kava is an unforgettable experience!.
 Fruits and vegetables are sold nearby at 100s of small family stands.